 James joined Watsi on July 14th, 2017.
-Three years ago, James became the 3022nd member to automatically support a new Watsi patient every month.
-Since then, 3,404 more people have become monthly donors!
+Four years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 James' most recent donation supported Netsanet, a 5-month-old baby girl from Ethiopia, to fund life-saving treatment for a birth condition.

 James has funded healthcare for 43 patients in 8 countries.